Typhoon Mawar closes in on Guam as residents shelter, military sends away ships

-The U.S. military sent away ships, President Joe Biden approved an emergency declaration and anyone not living in a concrete house was urged to seek safety elsewhere ahead of the typhoon, which was forecast to arrive as a Category 4 storm but could possibly strengthen to a Category 5.
-The last Category 5 to make a direct hit in Guam was Super Typhoon Karen in 1962.
+The U.S. military sent away ships, President Joe Biden approved an emergency declaration and anyone not living in a concrete house was urged to seek safety elsewhere ahead of the typhoon, which was forecast to arrive as a Category 4 storm with winds of around 140 mph (225 kph) but could possibly strengthen to a Category 5, the most powerful.
+The last time a Category 5 made a direct hit on Guam was 1962.

-Guam Gov. Lou Leon Guerrero said on social media that the emergency declaration will support the mobilization of resources into Guam, which is “especially crucial given our distance from the continental U.S.” Guerrero ordered residents of coastal, low-lying and flood-prone areas of the territory of over 150,000 people to evacuate to higher elevations.
+Ahead of the storm, Guam Gov. Lou Leon Guerrero ordered residents of coastal, low-lying and flood-prone areas of the territory of over 150,000 people to evacuate to higher elevations.

 Guam is a crucial hub for U.S. forces in the Pacific, and the Department of Defense controls about a third of the island.
 Rear Adm.
 Benjamin Nicholson, Joint Region Marianas commander, authorized the evacuation of defense personnel, dependents and employees in areas expected to be affected

 All ships were moved out to sea as a standard precaution, according to the Navy, and any personnel remaining on the island were sheltering in place.
 About 6,800 U.S. service members are assigned to Guam, according to the Pentagon.